-Subtitling has been recently gaining importance in Slovakia since it allows for the guicker distribution of films in foreign languages to the Slovak viewer and subtitles significantly contribute to language learning.
-The benefits of subtitling or the use of subtitles (interlingual or intralingual) in language learning include the improvement of the auditive comprehension of foreign-language text, the contextualisation of specific information as well as direct contact with the actual world of the source-language culture, despite the discourse in question being often "created artificially" (Hardošová 2012: 87).
+Subtitling has been recently gaining importance in Slovakia since it allows for the quicker distribution of films in foreign languages to the Slovak viewer and subtitles significantly contribute to language learning.25 The benefits of subtitling or the use of subtitles (interlingual or intralingual) in language learning include the improvement of the auditive comprehension of foreign-language text, the contextualisation of specific information as well as direct contact with the actual world of the source-language culture, despite the discourse in question being often "created artificially" (Hardošová 2012: 87).

 Active language proficiency (at the B2 level according to the Common European Framework of Reference for Languages) is a necessary precondition for the student to practice interpreting as such in the Master degree of their studies.
-Future interpreters must be able to deal with diverse topics (with different levels of terminological saturation), speech rates, pronunciation and intonation of different text expedients.
-Audiovisual text offers diversity across all its components (language, visual, auditive), therefore its use should not be random or complementary in the preparation of future translators and interpreters - it should represent an integral part of their training in terms of text selection and exercises developing individual interpreting strategies.
+Future interpreters must be able to deal with diverse topics (with

-&lt;sup>25 Despite the clearly determined criteria for students enrolling in the Spanish Language and Culture (in combination with another language) study programme, including the requirement that these students already have achieved the B1 level of language proficiency, some students enrol despite insufficient or even zero proficiency in the Spanish language; they take the risk despite the fact that several disciplines pertaining to linguistics and translation studies are taught (exclusively or partly) in the foreign language and even by native speakers from the very beginning of Bachelor studies.
+25 Despite the clearly determined criteria for students enrolling in the Spanish Language and Culture (in combination with another language) study programme, including the requirement that these students already have achieved the B1 level of language proficiency, some students enrol despite insufficient or even zero proficiency in the Spanish language; they take the risk despite the fact that several disciplines pertaining to linguistics and translation studies are taught (exclusively or partly) in the foreign language and even by native speakers from the very beginning of Bachelor studies.
 Compare the results of the quantitative research performed by M. Melicherčíková (2016).